Fingerling42/rrs-ha-integration/README.md

 When adding the integration, you need to specify the following fields:

+- Network (Polkadot or Kusama)
 - Robonomics address of integrator problem service — the address with which files will be encrypted at the client's site and decrypted at the integrator's site
 - Pinata public/secret key — Pinata credentials (API keys)
 - (Optional) E-mail for receiving solutions from integrator
 - (Optional) Robonomics address of subscription owner — by default, the integration creates its own Robonomics address for which you need to purchase a subscription; this field allows to specify another subscription to which you can add the integration address

+After that, the integration will generate a Robonomics account (and provide you with a seed phrase).
+You can also specify an existing account by providing your own seed phrase.